integritychain/fips205/README.md

 let msg_bytes = [0u8, 1, 2, 3, 4, 5, 6, 7];

-// Generate key pair and signature let (pk1, sk) = slh_dsa_shake_128s::try_keygen()?;  // Generate both public and secret keys let sig_bytes = sk.try_sign(&msg_bytes, b"context", true)?;  // Use the secret key to generate signature
+// Generate both public and secret keys.
+This only fails when the OS rng fails. let (pk1, sk) = slh_dsa_shake_128s::try_keygen()?;
+// Use the secret key to generate a signature.
+The second parameter is the
+// context string (often just an empty &[]), and the last parameter selects
+// the preferred hedged variant.
+This only fails when the OS rng fails. let sig_bytes = sk.try_sign(&msg_bytes, b"context", true)?;

-// Serialize the public key, and send with message and signature bytes let (pk_send, msg_send, sig_send) = (pk1.into_bytes(), msg_bytes, sig_bytes);
+// Serialize the public key, and send with message and signature bytes.
+These
+// statements model sending byte arrays over the wire. let (pk_send, msg_send, sig_send) = (pk1.into_bytes(), msg_bytes, sig_bytes);
 let (pk_recv, msg_recv, sig_recv) = (pk_send, msg_send, sig_send);

-// Deserialize the public key, then use it to verify the msg signature let pk2 = slh_dsa_shake_128s::PublicKey::try_from_bytes(&pk_recv)?;
+// Deserialize the public key.
+This only fails on a malformed key. let pk2 = slh_dsa_shake_128s::PublicKey::try_from_bytes(&pk_recv)?;
-let v = pk2.verify(&msg_recv, &sig_recv, b"context");
+// Use the public key to verify the msg signature let v = pk2.verify(&msg_recv, &sig_recv, b"context");
 assert!(v);
 # Ok(())